lvzon/sustainsubstance/content/energy/storage.md

 *If the demand for electricity falls, power plants have to be physically throttled back or taken offline.
 If energy demand rises, supply is increased where possible by increasing power plant output, or by bringing extra plans online.*
 Typically, only the output of gas-fired power plants can be rapidly modified (and even that takes around ten seconds).

+[^musksquare]:
+*... the area shown is roughly a 100 km x 100 km square in North-West Texas.
+Filled with solar panels, this could generate around 500 GW of electric power, indeed more than the current mean US electricity demand of 425 GW.*
+Andrew ZP Smith checked the statement of Musk on the UCL Energy Blog, the figures above are based on [his estimate](http://blogs.ucl.ac.uk/energy/2015/05/21/fact-checking-elon-musks-blue-square-how-much-solar-to-power-the-us/).
+Of course, literally placing all the solar panels in a 100,000 km2 square would be a silly idea.
+Rather, the panels would be distributed over the country, and would mostly be on roofs.
+And of course, this would somewhat increase the panel area needed, to compensate for the fact that you have less sun up north.

+[^squarebatt]:
+*On an average day, the entire US uses over 10 billion kW·h of electricity (10.2 TW·h).
+Storing this amount of energy would require a little over 102 million Tesla PowerPack batteries.
+You'd probably need a bit more storage than that to cover bad days and peak loads.
+Indeed, Musk himself estimates that around 160 million PowerPacks would be needed.
+It's by no means impossible to install that much capacity, but the batteries alone would cost around 4 trillion dollars, and producing them would require close to 20% of the world's known lithium-reserves.*
+According to the EIA, [total US electricity sales in 2013](http://www.eia.gov/electricity/annual/html/epa_01_02.html) were 3725 TW·h, which comes down to 10205 GW·h per day on average.
+A Tesla PowerPack battery stores 100 kW·h (= 0.0001 GW·h), and costs $25000.
+Producing a Li-ion battery [requires 0.17-0.28 kg lithium per kW·h of storage, depending on the battery type](http://seekingalpha.com/article/654441-ev-myths-and-realities-part-1-the-battery-crisis).
+Using the upper boundary, we would need 2.86 Mt of lithium to produce 10205 GW·h of battery capacity, or 4.48 Mt for 160 million PowerPacks.
+We take 23.6 Mt as a best estimate of the known lithium reserves ([Mohr et al. 2012](http://dx.doi.org/10.3390/min2010065)).

+[^ustotalenergy]:
+Comparing the total US energy use (48 TWh per day if we would switch everything to electricity) to the current electricity use (10.2 TW·h per day), total energy use is a factor 4.7 higher.

 [^redoxflow]:
 *It is unlikely that the main role of Tesla Energy will be to provide battery power storage on the scale of entire countries, [...]
 A problem like that is best solved with a mix of approaches and technologies.
 Certainly, Tesla's Li-ion batteries may play a role, as will expansion of pumped storage and use of other battery technologies such as redox flow.*